-Learning Together is a 6-week programme for young people aged 11-16 who are struggling to attend school due to their mental health and/or Special educational needs – both diagnosed and undiagnosed.
+Learning Together is a 12-week programme for young people aged 11-16 who are struggling to attend school due to their mental health and/or special educational needs – both diagnosed and undiagnosed.

-Each workshop is delivered by a range of mental health professionals and local specialists, with the aim to build confidence, resilience, and increase feelings of positive self-esteem.
-The workshops will be tailored to meet the individual needs of those attending to give them the best possible chance of success.
+Each workshop is delivered by our friendly and professional team, sometimes joined by local specialists, with the aim to build confidence, resilience, and increase feelings of positive self-esteem.
+The workshops will be tailored to meet the individual needs of those attending.

 Who can join Learning Together?